DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Conclusion

 \section{Conclusion}

-To address source bias issue in domain adaptive object detection, we propose a distillation-based unbiased alignment framework.
-We train an instance-level classification-teacher model to calibrate source features distribution, compelling source features to align to a more balanced position.
-We also design a cross-domain-friendly localization metric to refine classification confidences, further improving the performance of the detector.
+To address source bias issue in domain adaptive object detection, we propose a distillation-based source debiasing framework.
+We train an instance-level classification-teacher model to guide the detector to acquire more domain-agnostic knowledge, improving the generalization on both domains.
+We also design a novel localization representation to refine classification scores, further improving the performance of the detector.
 Finally, our method achieved considerable improvement on several benchmark datasets under different base detectors for domain adaptation, demonstrating the effectiveness.